Dutch Oven Daddy

 A southern style flat dumpling being added to the simmering broth.

-Step 5: Drop the dumplings into the boiling broth.
+1. Step 6: Add the Dumplings.
+Drop the dumplings into the boiling broth.
 As they drop, give them a quick yet GENTLE stir to prevent them from falling and sticking to the bottom of the pan.
-Cook for 15 at a roiling boil then reduce heat to low and allow to simmer an additional 15 minutes.
+Cook for 15 minutes at a rolling boil, then reduce the heat to low and allow to simmer for an additional 15 minutes.

 Roux made from the broth and flour being added to the pot to thicken the recipe.

-Step 7: Remove a couple of cups of hot broth from the Dutch oven and in a large bowl, whisk in the reserved flour into the broth.
-Once combined, stir the roux into the pot.
+1. Step 7: Mix the Roux.
+Remove a couple of cups of hot broth from the Dutch oven and add it to a large bowl.
+Whisk the reserved flour into the broth.
+Stir the roux into the pot of broth and dumplings.

 Chopped cooked chicken and fresh parsley being added to the dutch oven.

-Step 8: Add the chicken and fresh parsley.
-Stir well and once the chicken is warmed through, remove from heat; 2-3 minutes.
-Serve and enjoy.
+1. Step 8: Finish the Dish.
+Add the chicken and fresh parsley to the pot.
+Stir well and cook until the chicken is warmed through.
+Remove from heat, serve, and enjoy.

 Expert Tips